intmus/inttheory22-23/_01-pitches-clefs/b1-labelingpitches.md

 There are many methods for labeling pitches, and these vary based on language of origin, style of music, pedagogy, and analytical purposes.
 In this textbook, we will primarily reference the widely-used English-language notation system that employs seven letter names and accidentals.
 This system is discussed below and is sufficient for differentiating between pitches in diatonic tonality.
 (If the terms *diatonic* and *tonality* don't mean anything to you yet, don't worry; we'll cover those terms in later units.)

 There are times, however, when we want to discuss the *relationships* within a tonal structure without tying ourselves to a particular tonal center.
-You already do this naturally when you listen to music.
+You already do this instinctively when you listen to music.
 If you have participated in any amount of music performance, you can likely tell the difference between a major and minor scale, simply by hearing them.
-You don't need to know the exact pitches, and you don't need to know in which key the scale is.
-You can tell the difference by instinctively measuring *the relative distance between pitches*.
-So to discuss how the distance between pitches implies tonal centers, we need a system that demonstrates *relative* distance without having to refer to the letter system and a key name.
+You don't need to know the exact pitches, nor do you need to know the name of the primary pitch of the key.
+Instead, you intuit the relationships in pitch collection by hearing *the relative distance between pitches*.
+We will discuss our system for labeling intervals in the next unit, but to do so, we need a system that demonstrates the *relative* distances between pitches around a tonal center, without having to refer to the letter system and a key name.

 There are multiple pre-existing systems that define music in relative terms, but for this textbook, we will use *moveable-"do" solfege*, a system that evolved from some of the earliest methods of notation.
 In this system, we assign the *tonic* of the key (or in simpler terms, the first note of the key), to `do`, and then we assign each note above that pitch a similar Latin name based on its distance from `do`.
 For those of you familiar with the musical *The Sound of Music*, you probably already know the basic seven solfege.
 "Do, a deer, a female deer...and so on.